From Markdown to Google Slides in Minutes: The Complete deck Handbook

 deck new talk.md --title "AI-Powered Writing Workflows"

-The command prints a long ID like 1BxiMVs0XRA5nFMdKvBdBZjgmUUqptlbs74OgvE2upms
+The command prints a long ID like 1BxiMVs0XRA5nFMdKvBdBZjgmUUqptlbs74OgvE2upms.

-That ID is automatically inserted into talk.md
+That ID is automatically inserted into talk.md as YAML front-matter:

 ---